stefanprodan/gh-actions-demo/README.md

 In many ways GitHub Actions are similar to FaaS, and like functions, a GitHub Action can be triggered by an event.
 Multiple actions can be chained together to create a workflow that defines how you want to react to that particular event.

 Most FaaS solutions made for Kubernetes let you package a function as a container image.
-A Github Action is no more then that with a piece of code packaged as a container image that GitHub runs for you.
+A Github Action is no more than that with a piece of code packaged as a container image that GitHub runs for you.

 In order to make a GitHub Action all you need to do is to create a Dockerfile.
 Here is an example of a GitHub Action that runs unit tests for a Golang project: